Little Lessons Learned by Dana

 ~ Josh Shipp

 Many years ago, I had an experience with a certain teacher I will never forget.
 I have had many positive experiences with teachers throughout the years, but sadly this encounter was clearly not one of them.
 I have always struggled in art class.
 I have other talents, but visual arts is clearly not one of them.
-I realized this early on but in elementary school we do not have the option to opt out of subjects we are not good at.
-Fortunately, as we enter high school, we get that option, and I was very happy and relieved about that.
+I realized this early on, but in elementary school we do not have the option to opt out of subjects we are not good at.
+Fortunately, as we entered high school, we got that option, and I was very happy and relieved about that.

-In teacher’s college I had a wonderful, kind, and warm art teacher.
-She had an infectious presence and wanted to convey her love for art to all she met.
+In teacher’s college, I had a wonderful, kind, and warm art teacher, which was so different than my childhood experience.
+She was a glass “half full” type of person, who overflowed with joy and affection for her students.
+This art teacher had an infectious presence and wanted to convey her love for art to all she met.
 Our first assignment was to draw a dog.
 While others worked happily on their canine creations, I sat literally frozen with my pencil in hand.
-She kindly asked “What’s wrong Dana?
+After a short period of time, she kindly asked “What’s wrong Dana?
 Where is your dog?”
-I replied “I don’t know where to start?
+I nervously replied “I don’t know where to start?
 What type of dog should I draw?”
-With a sparkle in her eye, she replied “Any dog you want!
+With a sparkle in her eye, she sweetly replied “Any dog you want!
 There is no right or wrong here!”
 I thought … really?
 Wow!
 What a different attitude than what I was used to.
-I hesitantly began but, in the end, I drew a wiener dog that was not half bad actually.
-So different to have someone believe in me, instead of criticize.
+I hesitantly began and drew a wiener dog that was not half bad.
+It was so different to have someone believe in me, instead of criticizing.
 Her faith in me got me started on my assignment.

 Picture